ara4n/state-experiments/README.md

 Next steps:
  * consider using the state DAG to get better similarity for adjacent temporal table rows
  * consider optimising to minimise jumps at both start & end of segments when reordering
+ * consider ordering the whole thing by minhash proximity?
+   * order LSH buckets using a space-filling curve of some kind? (z-order, hilbert?)
+   * or clustering and space-filling curve on the centers?
+   * or simulated annealing or some other fancy optimisation alg?